The present and future of post production business and technology

 I didn’t check versions of FX Factory and there could well be an update that resolves this problem.
 My client was more interested in getting to work editing at that point.

-3 responses to “How to find a needle in a haystack”
+3 replies on “How to find a needle in a haystack”

 I’m afraid this was fixed about a year ago.
 Maybe more.
 This was evidently some “under the hood” conflict between FxPlug and the L&T module.
 Both Apple and Noise Industries worked out a fix.
 Simply update the FxFactory version and you should be OK.